Inspect Evals Register (Beta) User Guide

 - Automated checks (size, schema, repository access, commit pinning, duplicate) — the comment names what failed.
 Push a fix and the workflow re-runs automatically.
 There’s no override.

-- Claude Code checks (task function, runnability, description accuracy, security) — the comment carries
+- Agentic code review checks (task function, runnability, description accuracy, security) — the comment carries

 [REGISTER_BLOCK], or[REGISTER_SECURITY_BLOCK]for security findings.
 Push a fix and re-run, or a maintainer can post[REGISTER_BLOCK_OVERRIDE]/[REGISTER_SECURITY_OVERRIDE]to waive the block.